-The new laws impact health care and frontline workers who contract contagious or infectious diseases that are connected with a public health emergency.
-Under the laws, if these workers file workers' compensation claims after becoming sick it will be presumed that they contracted the disease on the job.
+These laws impact health care and frontline workers who contract contagious or infectious diseases that are connected with a public health emergency.
+Under the laws- if these workers file workers' compensation claims after becoming sick it will be presumed that they contracted the disease on the job.

 Self-Insurance and Coronavirus (COVID-19) Common Questions

 - Was there an increased risk or greater likelihood of exposure or contracting the disease due to the worker’s job duties?